 Few other complementary therapies have been subjected to proper scientific study.

 Immersion in water during labour is claimed to increase maternal relaxation and reduce analgesic requirements.
-It is supported by the Royal College of Obstetricians and Gynaecologists (RCOG) for healthy women with uncomplicated pregnancies.
+It is supported by the Royal College of Midwives (RCM) for healthy women with uncomplicated pregnancies.
 Concerns have been raised, however, that there may be greater harm to women and/or their babies - eg, a perceived risk associated with neonatal inhalation of water and maternal/neonatal infection.

 - A Cochrane review found that water immersion during the first stage of labour reduces the use of analgesia and reported maternal pain, without adverse effects on labour duration, operative delivery or neonatal outcome.